Neraud/home-server/docs/Vagrant.md

 Jellyfin is deployed and configured.
 The default `user_ldap` account (from OpenLDAP) has admin access.

+If the web console refuses to load, check the browser's console.

+If it shows `http request succeeded, but found a different server Id than what was expected`, clear your browser's data for the jellyfin domain.

 ### Airsonic

 Airsonic is deployed and configured to look for music on the NAS share by default.